 Do this as much in your private life as in your professional life.

-For each of your commitments that you want to get rid of, define the person who will take care of it and call it to get rid of this responsibility right away.
+For each of your commitments that you want to get rid of, define the person who will take care of it and call this person to get rid of your responsibility right away.

-It is better to delegate all the tasks:
+It is better to delegate all the tasks that:

-- That cost you too much in terms of human and / or material resources
+- cost you too much in terms of human and / or material resources

 How can you stop procrastinating if you focus your energy and abilities on tasks that do not bring you anything important?

-Make a list of the actions you have been doing for a long time and see if they are really important to you.
+Make a list of the actions you are postponing for a long time and see if they are really important to you.
 If they are not, eliminate them or delegate them.